How To Create A Daily Construction Report Template Step-By-Step

 • Record the time: Write down when the incident occurred.

-• List the involved workers: Record the names and roles of any personnel that were involved in the incident.
+• List the involved workers: Record the names and roles of any team members that were involved in the incident.

 • Determine the risk level: Assess the potential risk level of the issue (e.g., low, medium, high).
 For example, slips might be identified as medium risk, while crane and forklift accidents are identified as high risk.